readmeio/oas/packages/oas-normalize/README.md

   12 |   ],
 ```

-However if you would like to programatically access this information the `SyntaxError` error that is thrown contains a `details` array of [AJV](https://npm.im/ajv) errors:
+However if you would like to programatically access this information the `ValidationError` error that is thrown it contains a `details` array of [AJV](https://npm.im/ajv) errors:

 ```json
 [